opendp/opendp/docs/source/user/supporting-elements.rst

 Even the user should not directly compute input and output distances: they are :ref:`solved-for <determining-accuracy>`, :ref:`bisected <parameter-search>`, or even :ref:`contextual <putting-together>`.

-Be careful: even a dataset query to determine the greatest number of contributions made by any any one individual can itself be private information.
+Be careful: even a dataset query to determine the greatest number of contributions made by any one individual can itself be private information.